ella-walker/ella-walker/README.md

 ## Hi there 👋

+I'm currently a senior at Brigham Young University in Provo, Utah.
+I am studying Statistics with an emphasis in Applied Stats and Analytics.
+I am also working on a minor in Sociology.
+I am putting my skills to use, and learning so much more, as an intern at Alegra Learning!

 <!--
 **ella-walker/ella-walker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.